 * HSI -1.1 pct, H-shares -0.9 pct, CSI300 +0.1 pct

-At midday, the Hang Seng Index was down 1.1 percent at 22,412.8 points after closing on Wednesday at its highest since Jan.
-23. The China Enterprises Index of the leading offshore Chinese listings slid 0.9 percent.
+The Hang Seng Index, which has dropped the past four days, was down 1.1 percent at midday to 21,724.93 points, its lowest since Aug.
+8. The China Enterprises Index of the top Chinese listings in Hong Kong fell 0.9 percent.

 The CSI300 rose 0.1 percent, as did the Shanghai Composite Index, which was at 2,074.26 points.
 Both reversed early losses just before the midday break.

 “Most investors are trying to reduce their risks.
 They are selling some high-beta stocks,” said Core Pacific-Yamaichi head of research Castor Pang.
 “This will be the major trend for the short term.”